ZhuSijia0711/tp/docs/team/john-nng.md

 #### Testing
 - Wrote test for InputValidator class.
 I wrote J-Unit test for InputValidator class to ensure that the functions were correctly validating various input commands.
+Such as Adduser, addtask, deletetask, compareall, compare.
 - Wrote some test in the TimetableTest Class for addtask function and compare functions to see if various task would be added properly and compared properly.

 #### Enhancements to Current Features